Product-market fit insights for technical founders.

 No hype, just help.

 Built the initial innovation and now it's time to find product-market fit?
-Get relevant discovery insights on nuanced market requirements, target personas, user journeys, and product operations tailored for startups.
+Get relevant discovery insights on nuanced market requirements, target personas, user journeys, and more.
+Tailored for startups.

-ExploreLaunched a successful career and AI feels like chaotic nonsense?
-Cut through the noise with practical, non-hype resources to help you build confidence with modern tooling and techniques.
+ExploreLaunched a career and AI feels like chaotic nonsense?
+Discover respectful learning resources to help you decide what is "real" and not "real", for yourself.

 Discoverunconventional underdogs was founded on the belief that technical excellence, product insight, and helpful products don't have to be separate universes.
 We understand the complexity involved when building emerging, and potentially, disruptive products.
 We also have deep experience working with technical founders that are akin to unicorns, dragons, and sabertooth tigers.
 We are here to help and enable, not control.